Establishing lifelong learning: rooted in knowledge, enriched by experience

 Our school has a strong principle of early identification and intervention for pupils who need extra help.
 This is put in place if a child is not meeting targets, even if a special educational need has not yet been fully identified for that child.
 This extra support will more often than not enable the pupil to catch up.
 Examples of our extra support services are specific intervention groups, focusing on an area of need, which work with small groups of children inside or outside the classroom.
 The school works closely with Occupational, Speech and Language and Physiotherapist teams, who are in our school on a regular basis and help to provide specialist therapy packages.

-Enhanced Special Teaching Arrangement (ESTA)
+Enhanced Special Teaching Arrangement (ESTA) and Specialised Resourced Provision (SRP)

 Under the Local Offer, Alexandra Primary School also has a more formal SEN provision from Nursery to Y2 known as the Enhanced Specialist Teaching Arrangement (ESTA), which supports a number of pupils with moderate learning needs, including physical disability and medical needs and occasionally those whose cognitive profile is uncertain, enabling such pupils to be fully included in our school.
 We have an ESTA Manager who works with our SENCO to help to deliver this provision.